-Divorce Lawyers Serving Glastonbury, CT
+Compassionate Divorce Attorneys Serving Glastonbury, Connecticut

 The Mediation Process

 If you are going through a divorce, the first step in the mediation process is the initial meeting between the mediation attorney, your spouse, and yourself.
-Obviously, this is critical to finding a common ground between the two of you and allowing for the mediator to conceptually grasp the situation.
+Obviously, this is critical to finding a common ground between the two of you and allowing the mediator to conceptually grasp the situation.
 The mediator will work with you to determine which issues are the most pertinent and in need of resolution, and what your standing is on each of them as well.
 The three of you will make a list of what needs to be addressed and in what order.
 In this process, the mediator will begin to assemble the necessary paperwork and data relevant to the situation and prepare it for the court.

 The next step in the mediation process is focused on gathering the financial data in you and your spouse’s history, and making informed decisions about your finances.
 In this step of the process, transparency is incredibly important.
 After reviewing the financial information, which can include appraisals, bank statements, retirement accounts, debt, and other holdings, the mediation’s focus is shifted to be centered on meeting the needs of both parties.
-Agreements will be made in regards to finances and how the two of you will co-parent any children you might have.
+Agreements will be made in regard to finances and how the two of you will co-parent any children you might have.

 The final step in the process is where the divorce mediator assists you in gaining a comprehensive understanding of the needs of your spouse and children (if you have any).
 Legal statements will be drafted for the family court, where your agreement will be legitimately enforceable.
-If, for whatever reason throughout the process, an informed decision is not able to be made by one or both individuals getting divorced, then the mediator can arrange a meeting with a pretrial judge who can provide additional counseling.
+If for whatever reason throughout the process, an informed decision is not able to be made by one or both individuals getting divorced, then the mediator can arrange a meeting with a pretrial judge who can provide additional counseling.